 One of the days this week, Phoebie came home and said she had a LOT of homework to do.
-This wasn’t unusual because on most days, Phoebie didn’t even have homework at all.
+This was unusual because on most days, Phoebie didn’t even have homework at all.

 I asked her how come she had so much work to do.
 “I was talking to my friends instead of doing them when we were supposed to do it in class,” Phoebie admitted.